yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-1-Assignments.md

 You should create your website in [JSFiddle](http://jsfiddle.net).
 It won't be possible to view the site in its own window from here very easily, and that's okay for now.
 We'll go over more shortly.

-As part of this assignment, you should read through and refer to both the [Basic and Advanced Guides to HTML & CSS](http://learn.shayhowe.com).
+As part of this assignment, you should read through and refer to Shay Howe's [Basic and Advanced Guides to HTML & CSS](http://learn.shayhowe.com).
+There are additional resources under [[Resources]], but you do not have to read them at this time.

 ###Assignment 2 - The Command Line